pcolby/tap-summary/README.md

 ### `summary-file`

 The file the test summary was appended to.
-This is mostly just for automated tests, where it allows the invoking job to be able to check the summary output when the input `summary-file` is defaulted.
+This is mostly just for automated tests, where it allows the invoking workflow job to check the summary output when the input `summary-file` is defaulted.